 Client Spotlight | Arizcuren Bodega & Vineyards

-I visited this tiny winery on a holiday in La Rioja and loved everything about the project, from reviving a forgotten winemaking industry in a city centre location to celebrating underappreciated grape varieties, and of course its regenerative approach to viticulture (oh, and the finished result – wines that feature on dozens of Michelin-starred restaurant wine lists).
+I visited this tiny winery on a holiday in La Rioja and loved everything about the project, from reviving a forgotten winemaking industry in a city centre location to celebrating underappreciated grape varieties, and of course its regenerative approach to viticulture (oh, and wines, which feature on dozens of Michelin-starred restaurant wine lists).
 As many small independent businesses with tightly managed budgets do, the team originally used Google to generate the English version of their website, and the results really weren’t doing their fantastic project justice.
-So, when they invested in a gorgeous new website design, I was delighted that they got in touch and asked me to craft them a fittingly sparkly English version.
+So, when they invested in a gorgeous new website design, I was delighted that they asked me to craft them a fittingly sparkly English version.

 What story am I telling?
 How am I telling it?